klardotsh/gale/README.md

   modules.
 It seems to target creating a more-type-safe data layer, called into by existing Lua code

-## A Pretend "Legal" Section
+## Legal Yadda-Yadda

-`gluumy` (inclusive of everything found in this repository) is released under your choice of either of the following terms.
+`gluumy` (inclusive of all _original_ code found in this repository) is released under your choice of either of the following terms.
 Whichever you choose, have fun with it, build cool stuff with it, don't exploit your fellow humans or the world at large with it, and generally don't be an ass within or outside of the project or anything written with it.
 Further, while it's not a license term (and is instead more of a handshake request), I ask that you please find some other name for significant derivatives of gluumy - I'm thrilled if you want to target Python or Ruby instead of Lua, but to avoid confusing folks, please find some other name for your repo than, for example, `gluumy-py`.
 Maybe `pyluumy`, I dunno.

 - The [Guthrie Public License](https://web.archive.org/web/20180407192134/https://witches.town/@ThatVeryQuinn/3540091)